MikhailDiakov/myprojectroflcode/README.md

    Copy the generated key and paste it in place of `'your-secret-key'`.
    If you wanna change to your API key https://my.linkpreview.net/.
+   Also, if you want “Forget password” to work, enter your email and app-password in the config

 2. **Set up a virtual environment**:
    - For Linux/Mac: